The HS2 rail network and our waterways

 Britain’s canals and rivers are experiencing a new renaissance, thanks to significant public and private investment and the effort of countless volunteers.
-However, the proposed route of the High Speed Rail Network (HS2) will change the waterway landscape forever, affecting 20 canals, four river navigations and four waterways planned for restoration.
+However, the proposed route of the High Speed Rail Network (HS2) will change the waterway landscape forever, affecting 17 canals, three river navigations and four waterways planned for restoration.
 It poses a real threat to the future use and enjoyment of the waterways.

 The following map of the UK shows the points at which the proposed HS2 route will intersect with canals.